Preparing the project defence

 How to avoid plagiarism and self-plagiarism

 We consider plagiarism to be the use of someone else's words without referencing the source or including the information in quotation marks or a block quote; using someone else's ideas without referencing the source or copying papers written by other students.
 Self-plagiarism is also a real problem, in the sense of recycling your previous work as if it were totally original, in a context where a certain level of originality is essential.
-The key to avoiding this risk is the same as for avoiding plagiarism of any kind.
+The key to avoiding this risk is the same as avoiding plagiarism of any kind.
 Be very careful to cite your own previous work when quoting or building on it.

 Deadlines